hyperjoule/joulebot-app/README.md

 Added Dall-E integration on keywords 'Draw a' or 'draw me a'

 Added 'save to phone' ability on Dall-e generated images and began work on a settings tab

+Added personality switch and ability to switch username/set TTS on/off in settings tab